xmos/lib_mic_array/doc/rst/src/sample_filters.rst

 Sample filters
 **************

-Following the two-stage decimation procedure is an optional post-processing stage called the sample filter.
-This stage operates on each sample emitted by the second stage decimator, one at a time, before the samples are handed off for framing or transfer to the rest of the application's audio pipeline.
+Following the decimation pipeline is an optional post-processing stage called the sample filter.
+This stage operates on each sample emitted by the final decimation stage, one at a time, before the samples are handed off for framing or transfer to the rest of the application's audio pipeline.

 .. note::